sajibcse68/MyDailyLearn/javascript/redux/redux-saga.md

 - `Redux-sata` is a library that aims to make handling side effects (i.e. asynchronous things like data fetching) in React/Redux applications easier & better.
 - A saga is like a `separate thread` in our application that's solely responsible for side effect
-- Generators are used to make our `async` code look more synchronous making it wasier to read, write, & text
+- Generators are used to make our `async` code look more synchronous making it easier to read, write, & text

+#### Why Redux Saga?

+- Ideal for common real-world applications
+- Large, growing and contributing user base
+- Works on both client and server

 ## Saga Helpers